unrealwork/atsd-use-cases/USVisa/README.md

 Visa figures were collected for 200 countries, 7 continents, and for unknown national origins.
 You can find a complete list of all the countries included in this dataset [here](Resources/countrylist.txt).

 As opposed to analyzing the dataset in Excel, it is much more convenient to interact with the data once it is loaded into a database.
-We will use the following two aspects of [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) to look into this dataset: interactive graphs from [Chart Lab](/ChartLabIntro/README.md) which retrieves data from ATSD via its Data API and tabular outputs from analytical [SQL queries](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#overview).
+We will use the following two aspects of [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) to look into this dataset: tabular outputs from analytical [SQL queries](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#overview) and interactive graphs from [Chart Lab](/ChartLabIntro/README.md) which is similar to [jsfiddle](https://jsfiddle.net/).
 You can load the dataset into your ATSD instance by following the steps provided at the [end of the article](#action-items).

 ### Visa Travel by Country, Continent, and Visa Type